Section Z: Famicom/NES version

 The player also has a numeral indicator which represents their remaining energy, which will gradually be depleted when the player takes damage from enemy bullets or when the player loses a life by touching an enemy.
 However the player can still continue at the beginning of their current section, even if they lose all of their lives, as long as they still have energy left.
 When all energy is lost, the player is sent the start of the stage with full energy to start all over.
 The maximum energy can be increased by destroying the power generators in each stage.
 The player can also summon as a special transmission shell by pressing both buttons simultaneously.
 These include a Mega Missile, a Flash Bomb, and a Crush Ball.
 Picking these shells and using them will cost the player four energy points.

 The Famicom version in Japan was released in Disk Card format for the Family Computer Disk System add-on.
 In contrast to its NES counterpart, the Disk System allowed players to save their progress in one of three save files instead of a single save file.
 After a game over, the player can quit the game and resume where they left off by loading the save file.
-The English localization of the game's manual identifies the main character as "Captain Commando", a fictional spokesman for Capcom USA who later starred in his own video game.
+The English localization of the game's manual claims the main character works with "Captain Commando", a fictional spokesman for Capcom USA who later starred in his own video game.